kew24/proj-Westra-data202/Report.md

 ![](Report_files/figure-markdown_github/age-bars-1.png)

-From the above, we know that there are 9 different age categories, each with the following number of people.
+From the above, we know that there are 9 different age categories, each with the specified number of people.
+This distribution is left-skewed, and most people appear to be in the higher numbered age groups.

-To gain an understanding of what ages are included in each gorup, I did the following:
+To gain an understanding of what ages are included in each group, I did the following:

 ``` r
 #give min of each boxplot / age group: